Privacy Policy

 AuthenticationEmail, name (politicians)Account creation, login, session management

-Cloud infrastructureAccount, message, audit-log dataSecure hosting, database, and API delivery
+Cloud infrastructureAccount, message, audit-record dataSecure hosting and delivery

-Parla sends SMS on behalf of campaigns through a regulated SMS delivery provider operating under a registered 10DLC political-messaging campaign.
-The campaign is responsible for ensuring it has a lawful basis — such as prior express consent or an established relationship — to contact each recipient under the Telephone Consumer Protection Act (TCPA).
-Every recipient can opt out at any time by replying STOP to any Parla SMS; opt-outs are honored automatically and suppressed across future sends.
+Parla dispatches messages on behalf of the campaign through regulated, carrier-compliant delivery infrastructure registered for political messaging.
+The campaign is responsible for ensuring it has a lawful basis — such as prior express consent or an established relationship — to contact each recipient under the Telephone Consumer Protection Act (TCPA) and applicable state law.
+Every recipient can opt out at any time by replying STOP; opt-outs are honored automatically and suppressed across future sends.
 Replying HELP returns help information at no extra cost.
 Message and data rates may apply; message frequency varies.

 4.2 Payments and FEC Compliance

-Parla uses a regulated third-party payment processor to enable politicians to receive donations directly from voters.
-When a voter initiates a donation, they are routed to the processor's secure payment flow.
-Parla does not receive, hold, or process donation funds, and Parla charges no transaction fee on donations.
-Donations go directly to the politician's connected merchant account.
+Parla integrates with regulated third-party payment processors and FEC-registered political donation platforms to enable politicians to receive donations directly from voters.
+Depending on the politician's configuration, a voter who initiates a donation may be routed to: (a) a third-party merchant-acquiring processor connected to the politician's merchant account; (b) an FEC-registered political contribution platform of the politician's choice (where supported); or (c) a comparable processor used by the politician.
+In every case, Parla does not receive, hold, or process donation funds, and Parla charges no transaction fee on donations.
+Donations go directly to the politician's account at the chosen processor.
 This structure is intentional: under FEC regulations at 11 CFR 100.52, a payment processor that charges a fee for facilitating contributions may be treated as making an in-kind contribution to the recipient committee.
 By routing donations direct and waiving all fees, Parla avoids that classification.

-Politician plans are billed as a one-time annual payment by card or bank/wire transfer; Parla stores no payment method for recurring charges.
-Parla does not store credit-card numbers, bank-account details, or any payment-instrument data; that information is handled by the payment processor.
+Politician plans are billed as a one-time annual payment by card or bank/wire transfer through a regulated third-party processor; Parla stores no payment method for recurring charges.
+Parla does not store credit-card numbers, bank-account details, or any payment-instrument data; that information is handled by the applicable processor.

 4.4 Analytics